-Although I mention this in other blog posts, I have to state again that although I grew up in church, attending at least three times a week, but I never read the Bible completely until I was 27 years old.
+Although I mention this in other blog posts, I have to state again that although I grew up in church, attending at least three times a week, but I never read the Bible completely until I was around 27-28 years old.

 I could quote a lot of scripture, play hymns on the piano, teach a class with felt boards, repeating what I had learned in countless sermons over the years, but my relationship with Christ wasn’t real and my faith was artificial – compared to what happened to me in 2003.